soumyadipcsis/SamaTulyata4PLC/README.md

  `python main.py <TCL_FILE_NAME> <SFC_FILE_NAME>`.
 To get exhaustive tool output use `--detail` flag option.
 It is an equivalence checker for verifying software migration for PLC programs.
  For Version 3.
 Run the tool using python3 SoftwareMigrationVerifier-V3.py
- The input format in main file is
+ The input format in main file is as follows for "Factorial program"

- SFC: For factorial programs
- steps1 = [
+    SFC:  steps1 = [
         {"name": "Start", "function": "i := 1; fact := 1"},
         {"name": "Check", "function": ""},
         {"name": "Multiply", "function": "fact := fact * i"},